-7.3.1.7.2 Fresh food storage compartment and cellar compartment, if any full shelf or basket the vertical clearance may be reduced to not less than 80 mm [see figure 13 b)].
+7.3.1.7.2 Fresh food storage compartment and cellar compartment, if any

 Any part of full shelves, baskets or of the bottom of a compartment having less than 100 mm vertical clearance above, when all the shelves and baskets are in position, shall be excluded when calculating the storage area.
-However, it is admissible that for one
+However, it is admissible that for one full shelf or basket the vertical clearance may be reduced to not less than 80 mm [see figure 15 b)].

-7.3.1.7.3 Low-temperature compartment
+7.3.1.7.3 Food freezer compartments (or cabinets) and low-temperature compartments (or cabinets)

-Any part of full shelves, baskets or of the bottom of a frozen food storage compartment having less than 52 mm vertical clearance above, when all the shelves and baskets are in position, shall be excluded when calculating the storage area [see figure 13b)].
+Any part of full shelves, baskets or of the bottom of a food freezer compartment (or cabinet) or frozen food storage compartment (or cabinet) having less than 52 mm vertical clearance above, when all the shelves and baskets are in position, shall be excluded when calculating the storage area [see figure 15 b)].